 If you stop your taxable activity or your annual turnover drops below $60,000, you may need to cancel your GST registration.

 Cancelling your GST registration won't close your business.
 You don't have to be registered to continue your business or taxable activity.

 You must cancel your GST registration within 21 days if:

-You should consider cancelling your GST registration
+You should consider cancelling your GST registration if:

-If you've registered branches or divisions of your business separately, the parent body can cancel the separate registration of any of the branches at any time.
-To do this, login to myIR Secure Online Service and send us a secure email.
+If you've registered branches or divisions of your business separately, the parent body can cancel the separate registration of any of the branches at any time in myIR.

 After cancellation, the parent body must account for GST and be responsible for all of the branches' taxable activities.

 If you cancel the parent body's GST registration, the separate GST registrations of the branches will be cancelled automatically.

 We'll send you confirmation once your registration has been cancelled.